How to Extract Invoice Data with PDF Tools and AI

 Step 3: Clean the Raw Text

 PDF text often arrives with weird whitespace, mid-word line breaks, and column noise.
 Add a Connector node calling the text connector with trim, then replace with a regex to collapse multiple spaces.
-A cleaner input dramatically improves the AI extraction quality.
+A cleaner input dramatically improves extraction quality in the Agent mode step.

-Step 4: Extract Structured Fields with the AI Agent
+Step 4: Extract Structured Fields in Agent Mode

-Add a Connector node in Agent Mode with Structured Output.
-Use a strong-enough model (Sonnet works well) so line item arithmetic is reliable:
+Add a Connector node in Agent mode and define a Response Schema to force structured JSON output.
+Pick a capable model so line item arithmetic is reliable:

 Extract the invoice fields below from the document text.
 Use ISO 8601 for